SoftDev-Candy/SoftDev-Candy/README.md

 🧠 What I’ve Been Working On

-🎮 Gnome Splash: a small local multiplayer game made in Unreal Engine.
+🎮 GreyEngine: A GameEngine to deepen my learning in C++ , Cmake, linux , graphics programming as well as OpenGl.

 🧩 MiniDB: a simple in-memory C++ database with REPL commands (insert, select, exit).

-🚦 TG_3SIXO (Journey Radar): a C++ project built for HackYeah — predicts public transport delays and shows them on a live map.
+🚦 TG_3SIXO (Journey Radar): a C++ project built for HackYeah — predicts public transport delays and shows them
+    on a live map created with a team of 5 talented members with custom backend servers and API to simulate the idea.

 Each of these projects helped me learn more about programming logic, system design, and how to connect frontend and backend parts together.